kaietaie/rentcar/README.md

 * React
 * React Router
 * PostgreSQL
-* Firebase Auth
+* Authentication with JWT
 * Google Maps
 * Material UI

 ## How to start project?

-1. clone repo in your terminal with command `gh repo clone kaietaie/rentcar`
+1. clone repo in your terminal
-2. install NodeJS if you don`t have it yet
+2. install [NodeJS](https://nodejs.org/) if you don`t have it yet
 3. `cd` into `rentcar` folder and type `npm install`
-4. run backend-server type `npm run serverStart`
+4. run backend-server type `npm run server`
 5. run the React project type `npm start`

 ## Install PostgreSQL